Adatom: Growth

 In layer-by-layer growth, the adatom-surface interaction is the strongest.
 A new layer is created through 2D islands, which is created on the surface.
 The islands grow until they spread out over the entire surface, and the next layer will start to grow.
-This growth is named Frank-Van der Merwe (FM) growth.
+This growth is named Frank–Van der Merwe growth.

 In some cases the cycle of making new layers in layer-by-layer growth is broken by kinetic constraints.
-In these cases, growth in higher layers starts before lower layers are finished, which means three-dimensional island are created.
+In these cases, growth in higher layers starts before lower layers are finished, which means three-dimensional islands are created.
 A new type of growth, called multilayer growth, is started, instead of the layer-by-layer growth.
 Multilayer growth can be divided into Volmer-Weber growth and Stranski-Krastanov growth.

 If the crystal surface contains a screw dislocation, a different type of growth, called spiral growth might take place.
 Around the screw dislocation, a spiral shape is seen during growth.
 As the screw dislocation causes a growth spiral that does not disappear, islands might not be needed to cause crystal growth.